 The employer, however, argued that this case fit under the “coming-and-going” rule, which precludes employer liability for accidents occurring on an employee’s commute to and from work.
 The employer argued that the employee was not required by any work policy to use his own car, and was driving home at the time of the accident.

 The court agreed with the employer and dismissed the plaintiff’s case.
 The court explained that, here, the employee was not technically required to have a car to do his job.
 And although the employee commonly used his own car when he needed to leave his main office, the plaintiff did not use his car other than to commute to work on the day of the accident.

 The court explained that employer liability is only appropriate when the employer requires an employee to maintain their own personal vehicle for work purposes, or keep a vehicle on-call for work purposes.
 Additionally, liability may be appropriate when the employer derives some other sort of benefit from the employee’s use of their own vehicle.
 Here, the court held that none of those situations were present and the plaintiff’s case was dismissed.

 Have You Been Injured in a New Mexico Car Accident?

-If you or a loved one has recently been injured in a New Mexico car accident, you may be entitled to monetary compensation through a New Mexico personal injury lawsuit.
+If you or a loved one has recently been injured in a New Mexico car accident, you may be entitled to monetary compensation through a Albuquerque personal injury lawsuit.
 The dedicated attorneys at the Fine Law Firm have extensive experience assisting injury victims to successfully pursue claims for compensation against those responsible for their injuries in a wide variety of cases.
 To learn more and to speak with an attorney about your case, call 505-889-FINE to schedule a free consultation.

 More Blog Posts: